phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [`map_to`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/trait.Mapper.html#tymethod.map_to
 [`Mapper`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/trait.Mapper.html

 The 4th argument needs to be some structure that implements the [`FrameAllocator`] trait.
 The `map_to` method needs this argument, because it might need unused frames for creating new page tables.
-Since we know that no new page tables are required for the address `0x1000`, we pass an `EmptyFrameAllocator` type that always returns `None`.
+Since we know that no new page tables are required for the address `0x1000`, we pass an `EmptyFrameAllocator` type that always returns `None` (see below).
 The `Size4KiB` argument in the trait implementation is needed because the [`Page`] and [`PhysFrame`] types are [generic] over the [`PageSize`] to work with both standard 4KiB pages and huge 2MiB/1GiB pages.

 [`FrameAllocator`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/trait.FrameAllocator.html
 [`Page`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/struct.Page.html